petebyrne/teaCozy/README.md

 ## Website Project

-The front page of web-site used to promote a Tea company, displaying CSS techniques in display using the box model.
+The front page of a web-site used to promote a tea company, displaying CSS techniques in display using the box model.

 ## Technologies